Basketball Defense - the "Circle" DefenseBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 - The two low outside defenders (X4 and X3) guard the first pass to the wing and stop the wing jump-shot.

-- The two top guard defenders must keep the ball out of the middle, including keeping the ball out of the high post at the free-throw line.
+- The two top guard defenders keep the ball out of the middle, including the high post at the free-throw line.

 - The only time (in "Circle") that the top guard defenders have wing responsibility is when the pass is made from the corner to the wing.